pacwrap/pacwrap/README.md

 ## Features

-Since this project is a work in progress, net everything is yet completed.
+Since this project is a work in progress, not everything is yet completed.
 Please refer to the matrix below for further detail.

 If a feature you see here is not completed, feel free to submit a PR; or submit an issue regarding a feature not listed herein for triage.